syncfusion-content/javascript-docs/js/TreeView/Getting-Started.md

-4. Execute the code example to render the following output.
+* Execute the code example to render the following output.

-{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img2.png" Caption="Splitter"%}
+{% include image.html url="/js/TreeView/Getting-Started_images/Getting-Started_img2.png" Caption="Figure 2: Splitter"%}

-**Configure TreeView inside the Splitter widget**
+### Configure TreeView inside the Splitter widget

 **Essential JavaScript****TreeView** widget renders built-in features like keyboard navigation, month navigation, animations and flexible API’s. **Essential JavaScript****TreeView** can be generated from UL LI elements, JSON data source or using OData service.

 You can style the right pane and render **TreeView** by adding **&lt;div&gt;** element in the splitter **&lt;div&gt;** elements for the Mailbox application.

 {% highlight html %}